Kir-Antipov/GitHub-Defreshed/README.md

 This time effective managers from Microsoft (tbh, I don't think there were any UI/UX designers involved into this) turned repository page into some unusable low quality piece of :shit:.

 But don’t worry!
-Seeing this update in preview, I was horrified and began to ~~build a nuclear junker~~ develop a script that will roll back all changes, since I reasonably suspected that Microsoft would give a heck about all the negative feedback.
+Seeing this update in preview, I was horrified and began to develop a script that will roll back all changes, since I reasonably suspected that Microsoft would not give a heck about all the negative feedback.
 So, here we are:

 ## Preview